IBM/cp4d-deployment/aws/AWS-RESOURCE-QUOTA-VALIDATION.md

 - master node instance type
 - worker node instance type
 - bootnode type

+Before the infrastructure resource calculation is executed the script validates if the specified AWS instance types are available/supported in the specified AWS region.

 ### Summary output
 There is a table printed out showing: